nsted/ESP-Now-Serial-Bridge/README.md

 and for an option to configure for higher radio transmission data rates (2 Mbps).
 This allows for much higher throughput like low latency video streaming with 400 kbps.

-Adaptions have been made to use it with Xiao ESP32C3 modules, which are extremely small and lightweight and have a connector for external antennas.
+Adaptions have been made to use it with the tiny XIAO ESP32C3 modules, which are extremely small and lightweight and have a connector for external antennas.
 <img src="https://live.staticflickr.com/65535/52613792130_c31a772c7c_b.jpg">